MicrosoftDocs/bing-docs/bing-docs/bing-web-search/rank-results.md

 ms.author: scottwhi
 ---

-# How to use ranking to display Bing Web Search API results
+# Using ranking to display search results

 Each search response includes a [RankingResponse](reference/response-objects.md#rankingresponse) answer, that specifies how you must display the search results.
 The ranking response groups results by mainline content and sidebar content for a traditional search results page.
 If you do not display the results in a traditional mainline and sidebar format, you must provide the mainline content higher visibility than the sidebar content.